Ordina-Group/JWorks-blog/_posts/2024-04-23-secure-blog-migration.md

   - Involves hiding malicious elements under innocent-looking ones to deceive users into clicking on them.

 #### SEO
 Why invest time in creating great content if it isn't safe to interact with?
-An unsecured site puts users' online safety at risk and can undermine your SEO efforts.
+An unsecured site puts users online safety at risk and can undermine your SEO efforts.
 Google may label your site as unsafe, which can damage your reputation and result in less clicks a month.

 #### Visitors